Private Use Van Insurance

 You can legally drive a van for personal reasons as long as your insurance covers you for social, domestic and pleasure purposes.

-Can I insure a van for personal use?
+Can I buy a van for personal use?

-Van insurance doesn’t just have to be commercial.
-You can compare van insurance for social, domestic and pleasure only use at Biker Insure.
+You can compare private van insurance for social, domestic and pleasure only use via Biker Insure.

 Does private van insurance include commuting?